All About Clinical Data Managers

 Things a Clinical Data Manager Should Know How to Do

-Clinical Data Managers state the following job skills are important in their day-to-day work.
+When polled, Clinical Data Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.